-The "Godfather" of AI’s Dire Warning… And How You Can Prepare NOW
+The "Godfather" of AI’s Dire Warning… and How You Can Prepare NOW

 We’re talking about a massive wave of economic and societal change.

-And it will happen once the “second generation” of the AI Boom – the Real AI Boom – begins.
+And it will happen once the “second generation” of the AI Boom – what I’ve been calling the Real AI Boom – takes hold.

 How to Prepare for the Real AI Boom

-Note: Editor’s Note: My InvestorPlace colleague Louis Navellier believes a “reset” in the market will present new investment opportunities… and this resent is coming soon.